milleisole/flussu_open_v4.1.20250205/README.md

-# flussuserver
+# flussuserver 4.0 Open Source
-The Flussu server (v4.0) open source

 What you need to put it on work: